drug-design/course/docs/chapters/structure-based-design.md

 #### Desolvation Upon Binding

-This anchorage not only positions the ligand in the active site but also counteracts the effect of de-solvating the two components when binding occurs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/desolvation-upon-binding-3bb107b0'><i class='fa fa-play' aria-hidden='true'></i></button>This anchorage not only positions the ligand in the active site but also counteracts the effect of de-solvating the two components when binding occurs.
 This is very important energetically.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.